minealsan/Practicum-by-Yandex/README.md

 This repository contains folders of my completed projects from the Data Analyst and Data Scientist bootcamps.

 **Project Highlights**
-- Portfolio of X industry-level projects,
+- Portfolio of 12 industry-level projects,
 - Real-world data and business cases.

 **Bootcamp Links**